The history of Ireland: 11 milestone moments

 The coming of the gospel to Ireland

-The spread of Christianity in fifth-century Ireland is inextricably linked in the public mind with the iconic figure of Patrick: miracle-working missionary, canny politician and snake-banishing national saint.
+The spread of Christianity in fifth-century Ireland is inextricably linked in the public mind with the iconic figure of Saint Patrick: miracle-working missionary, canny politician and snake-banishing national saint.
 Yet the historical facts are rather different – for Christianity had in fact taken root in Ireland well in advance of Patrick’s mission.
 The Irish were in the habit of plundering the long western seaboard of Roman Britain in search of booty – and the first Christians in Ireland, therefore, were most likely Britons carried across the sea as slaves.

 In AD 431, Rome dispatched a bishop to minister to these “Irish believing in Christ” – and this was not Patrick but the shadowy Palladius, an aristocratic Briton or Gaul who has been elbowed by Patrician hagiographers out of the Irish story.